thtauhid/terminal-portfolio/README.md

 6. Tailwind CSS: Tailwind CSS is a utility-first CSS framework that simplifies styling by providing pre-built classes for common styles.

-7. PostCSS and Autoprefixer: PostCSS is a tool for transforming CSS with plugins.
-Autoprefixer is one such plugin that adds vendor prefixes to your CSS for better cross-browser compatibility.

-8. @vercel/analytics: This is a package for adding analytics and monitoring to your web application, often used for tracking user interactions and performance.
+7. Vercel Analytics: This is a package for adding analytics and monitoring to your web application, often used for tracking user interactions and performance.

-9. @vitejs/plugin-react: This is a Vite plugin specifically designed for React applications, enhancing the development experience.

-Other Dependencies: These include various versions of React and related packages, TypeScript-related tools, and plugins for enhancing development and building processes.

 ## Deployment